Current research areas

 Grad Student

-Trevor is a Neurosciences PhD student interested in how acoustic information combinatorially coded in songbird neuronal population activity, and how internal expectations and external inputs are integrated in the brain to give rise to perception.
+Trevor is a Neurosciences PhD student interested in how information is relationally coded in songbird neuronal population activity.

 Lauren Stanwicks